 Trade in Japan around the 1930s primarily involved imports of raw materials and exports of relatively limited items, mainly textile products.
-Textile products, such as cotton fabrics and raw silk, accounted for about 50 percent of all exports in 1935.
+Textile products, such as cotton fabrics and raw silk, accounted for about 50% of all exports in 1935.
 Heavy industrial and chemical products were also major export items.
-Chemical products, metal products, and machinery each accounted for about 10 percent of all exports (Figures 5 and 6).
+Chemical products, metal products, and machinery each accounted for about 10% of all exports (Figure 5, Figure 6).